bikathi/design-patterns/01-creational-patterns/01-factory-method/03-structure-and-pseudocode.md

     method createButton(): Button is
         return new HTMLButton()

-// the product interface declares the ops that all concrete products must implement interface Button is
+// the product interface declares the operations that all concrete products must implement interface Button is
     method render()
     method onClick(f)